Posted: Wednesday, 25 September 2019 @ 10:57

-It is in writing, and signed by the Testator, or by some other person in his presence and by his direction; and
+It is in writing, and signed by the Testator

+(person making the will), or by some other person in his presence and by his

-It appears that the Testator intended by his signature to
+and it appears that the Testator intended by his

-The signature is made or acknowledged by the
+and the signature is made or acknowledged by the

-Testator in the presence of two or more witnesses present at the same time; and
+Testator in the presence of two or more witnesses present at the same time;

-or acknowledges his signature, in the presence of the Testator (but not
+Will; or acknowledges his signature, in the presence of the Testator (but not

-normally in the presence of any other witnesses), but no form
+normally in the presence of any other witnesses),

 In the event these formalities are not complied with the